-Morbidity from excessive heat due to high temperatures and increasing humidity, especially during heat waves, is likely to increase across the region towards August.
-Throughout the three-month period, there will be an increased risk of heat stress which may present as a worsening in chronic conditions such as cardiovascular, respiratory, cerebrovascular disease and diabetes related conditions.
+• Morbidity from excessive heat due to high temperatures and increasing humidity, especially during heat waves, is likely to increase across the region towards August.
+Throughout the three-month period, though to a lesser extent than in recent hot years (e.g. 2016 and 2020), there will be an increased risk of heat stress which may present as a worsening in chronic conditions such as cardiovascular, respiratory, cerebrovascular disease and diabetes related conditions.
 Symptoms can include lethargy, general weakness, dizziness, fainting and, in extreme cases, kidney failure.
 More information may be found at: https://ghhin.org/heat-and-health/

-• Dangerous UV radiation may lead to excessive UV exposure, which can cause skin damage, if persons do not take preventative measures.
+Dangerous UV radiation may lead to excessive UV exposure, which can cause skin damage, if persons do not take preventative measures.